 Why Trust The Spruce?

 The Spruce contributor Theresa Holland compiled buying tips and expert insights from two interior designers for this piece.
 She then researched various mounting types, hardware materials, and products for hanging art, narrowing it down to dependable, user-friendly options that work on multiple wall materials.
-As a commerce writer and product tester, Theresa specializes in decor, textiles, home improvement, and organizational solutions.
+We also consulted Decorist designers Linzie Merchant and Katy Byrne for their insight on what to look for in a picture hanger.
+As a commerce writer and product tester, Holland specializes in decor, textiles, home improvement, and organizational solutions.
 You can find more of her stories on People, Travel + Leisure, and Byrdie.